From collection Person

 Photograph of Burnmouth as seen from the water.
 Burnmouth was designed by Boston architect William Ralph Emerson and built by contractor John E. Clark in 1885-86.
 The original owner was W.B.
 Walley.
 The house was located on Eden Street…

-Photograph of Highbrook
+Photograph of The Briars

-Photograph of the parlor of Highbrook
+Photograph of the Interior of the Congregational church, Bar Harbor

 Photograph of Burnmouth